Loading...

 After entering all the required inputs, your target can be saved, and you can proceed to configure the probes.
 Target is saved by clicking the "Save" button.

-If you need to make any changes later, you can edit the target at any time on the page.
+If you need to make any changes later, you can edit the target at any time on the Target Settings page.

 AWS Access Key ID & AWS Secret Access Key